appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 _**(a)Maximum no. of characters allowed in the Description Field will be Max.
 (b)Self-loop over the GET/MAPPER/POST node will be iterated for the duration as defined by the user or until data availability.
-(c)Data availability is the first condition for execution of the self-loop, irrespective of the options choosen  for execution.**_
+(c)Data availability is the first condition for execution of the self-loop, irrespective of the options choosen  for execution.
+(d)You can anytime update the self loop configuration, by clicking on the DOT over the self loop link.
+You need to SAVE the Process Flow after the saving the updated node configuration of the self loop.
+[Redeploy](/processflow/redeploying-processflow/) the process flow to get the data as per the updated configuration after execution.**_

 ### Execution flow for Self loop: